coderGtm/yantra-app-launcher/docs/faq.md

 ## 1. How to integrate Yantra Launcher with Termux?

-Ensure that termux is installed on your device.
+Ensure that termux is installed on your device from github or f-droid.
 Follow the steps below to integrate Yantra Launcher with Termux:

   1. Open Yantra Launcher.
   2. Type any termux command to invoke the Permission Dialog.
 For example, enter